lazzalazza/org-footnote-assistant/README.md

 1. **Navigation:** The package allows you to quickly navigate between footnote references in an Org Mode buffer.
-The keybinding `C-c C-n` (`org-footnote-assistant--goto-next-footnote`) moves the cursor to the next footnote reference in the buffer, while `C-c C-p` (`org-footnote-assistant--goto-previous-footnote`) moves to the previous footnote reference.
+The keybinding `C-c C-n` (`org-footnote-assistant-goto-next-footnote`) moves the cursor to the next footnote reference in the buffer, while `C-c C-p` (`org-footnote-assistant-goto-previous-footnote`) moves to the previous footnote reference.

 2. **Definition Display:** The command `org-footnote-assistant--show-definition`